Gogeruk/ktor-blog/README.md

 Plauing around with ktor

 # to restart application and apply changes
-./gradlew clean
-./gradlew build
+./gradlew clean build
-docker-compose up --build
+docker-compose up -d --build

 # for dev
 # in application.conf do: